mryel00/spyglass/docs/adr/001_encoder.md

 ## Consequences

-* Following the documentation this encoder will consume less CPU than the software encoder
+* Following the documentation and some experiments this encoder will consume less CPU than the software encoder.
-* Too many simultaneous streams will put more load on the CPU than the software encoder.
+* This encoder is only available on Raspberry Pi hardware

 ## Useful information